-start and end date; role of the Bidder; project scope; methodology; a description of the deliverables that clearly demonstrate sensitive subject matter. a) A contact name with a telephone number or an e-mail address must be provided or verification purposes.
-Met/ (Yes/No) The Bidder must have experience in carrying out surveys that involve a platform for online completion. a) The Bidder must provide the summary of one (1) project initiated and completed in the past three (3) years (as calculated on the closing date of this bid solicitation) which included an online survey platform option.
-The project summary should include: - a brief description of the project; - start and end date; - role of the Bidder; - project scope; - methodology; - a description of the deliverables that clearly demonstrate use of a platform for online completion.
+start and end date; role of the Bidder; project scope; methodology; a description of the deliverables that clearly demonstrate sensitive subject matter. b) A contact name with a telephone number or an e-mail address must be provided for verification purposes.
+Met/ (Yes/No) M1.2 The Bidder must have experience in carrying out surveys that involve a platform for online completion. a) The Bidder must provide the summary of one (1) project initiated and completed in the past three (3) years (as calculated on the closing date of this bid solicitation) which included an online survey platform option.
+The project summary should include: a brief description of the project; start and end date; role of the Bidder; project scope; methodology; a description of the deliverables that clearly demonstrate use of a platform for online completion.